More Stuff About this Stuff

 Mariposa Mine

 The Mariposa Mine operated as recently as the late 1950s, but has been shut down since then.
 The actual mine (a hole in the ground) is not accessible, but what is there and of interest is the equipment used to crush the ore and remove the gold.
-Rock was brought out in small ore cars that run on a rail, and dumped into a hopper, eventually landing at the bottom of a stamp mill.
+Rock was brought out in small ore cars that ran on a rail, and dumped into a hopper, eventually landing at the bottom of a stamp mill.
 This consists of very heavy iron shafts, with larger cylinders at the bottom (as shown here).
 They are raised by a camshaft, and allowed to drop onto the rock.
 The crushed rock is then washed down a trough with a screen in the bottom, which traps the heavier gold particles.
 The mine is built on the side of a hill, and is probably 150 feet or so from top to bottom.
 It was operated by electricity, and there are giant motors, huge pulleys, and other equipment still there.
 There are stairs you can climb, catwalks across from one side to another, and a ladder that leads up to the very highest point of the structure.

 Several years ago my Grandson Johnny and I went to explore the area.
-Inside the building we found a number of 3" diameter iron balls, which were used in the stamp mill to help crush the rock.
+Inside the building we found a number of 3" diameter iron balls, which I later learned were used in the stamp mill to help crush the rock.
 The roof of the mine is aluminum and slopes down, paralleling the hill and the different levels of the mine.
 Johnny got the idea of going up in the top part and dropping a ball out the window onto the roof.
 I was standing to the side, watching.
 What I expected would be a rather unspectacular event instead was an amazing sight.
 The ball rolled down very fast, flew over a section where the roof is gone, hit another section of roof about five feet lower, and bounced 10 feet into the air and down into a ravine.
 Regrettably we can't usually duplicate the leap, but at least we get to see the ball roll down the roof very fast.

 Sadly, in 2002 some teenagers set a fire in the mine, apparently to keep warm while they partied.
 Of course, a fire built on a wooden platform has a predicable result, and half the building was destroyed.
-Most of the big timbers are there, charred and tumbled together, and of course the metal equipment is intact.
+Most of the big timbers are there, charred and tumbled together, and of course the metal equipment was still intact.
 Most of the lower half of the mine, which was the most damaged by age and elements, was spared from the fire, but the days of the annual ball roll are over.

-Update: A visit in the spring of 2007 revealed that more of the remaining wood structure had collapsed, and the site is now very dangerous and now lacks the elements that made it a special place to visit.
+Update: A visit in the spring of 2007 revealed that more of the remaining wood structure had collapsed, and the site is now very dangerous and lacks the elements that made it a special place to visit.

 Top Back to Artifacts Page Photo Album List Home